marcio-azevedo/kata-chef/README.md

 # kata-chef-puppet
-Repo to store Azure Session to experiment Azure Resource Manager (ARM), Chef and Puppet.
+Repo to store Azure Session to experiment Azure Resource Manager (ARM) and Chef.

 Agenda: